Rajnath Singh: Notable reforms as chief minister

-While being the Chief Minister of Uttar Pradesh, had accused Samajwadi Party of providing jobs to a certain community only.
+As chief minister of Uttar Pradesh, he accused the Samajwadi Party of favouring certain communities for jobs.
 Singh had said that discrimination in job opportunities should end in the state.
-He tried to rationalise the reservation structure in government jobs by introducing the most Backward Classes among the OBC and SC, so that the benefit of reservation can reach the lowest status of Society.
+He tried to rationalise the reservation structure in government jobs by introducing the most Backward Classes among the OBC and SC, so that the reservation system could favour those at the bottom of society..

-After being the Chief Minister of Uttar Pradesh in the year 2000, the first thing on which Singh focused was the Law and Order in the State.
-At that time Uttar Pradesh was at the top of the list of States of India in Crime and the Law and Order lacked a lot in the State.
-Whether he had done good work for the Law Reforms, but it was not applicable on Ground levels and after 2002 Gujarat riots a large portion of public lose faith on BJP.
+When Singh took office as chief minister, Uttar Pradesh had the highest state crime rate in India.
+Singh thus made establishing law and order a key part of his policy.
+However, after the 2002 Gujarat riots a large portion of the Indian public saw the BJP as complicit in the riots, which undermined the image of Singh's party and contributed to the loss of his position..

 On 7 February 2001, Singh inaugurated the DND Flyway which connects Delhi to Noida.

 Resignation

-In the year 2002, he resigned from the position of Chief Minister of U.P. within the time of 2 years because at that time during the ground test, the BJP Government was at minority status.
-Because of the following reason there was imposition of President's rule in the State, then after that in the 14th Legislative Assembly, Mayawati became the Chief Minister for the 3rd time.
+In the year 2002, Singh resigned from the position of chief minister after a 2 year tenure because at that time, the state BJP Government held only a minority government.
+After his resignation, the state was under President's rule for 56 days, until the 14th Legislative Assembly appointed Mayawati to the position of chief minister for the 3rd time.